ebanner/pynt/README.md

 ## What is pynt?

-pynt is an emacs minor mode for getting regions of code (e.g. function and methods) into jupyter notebooks.
-If you have access to the source and a command to call it with then you can get your code into a jupyter notebook.
+pynt is an emacs minor mode for getting source code into jupyter notebooks so you can hack on it there.
+If you have access to source code and a command to call it with then you can get your code into a jupyter notebook.

 However, just pasting your code into one big jupyter notebook cell is not particularly useful. pynt also

 - splits up code into cells so it's easy to evaluate small bits
 - sets up the state required to run code (by allowing you to attach notebooks to external processes)
-- takes code tucked away in namespaces (e.g. functions and loops) and promotes them to the global namespace so you can interact with them
+- takes code previously buried in various namespaces (e.g. functions and loops) and exposes them to the global namespace so you can interact with them

 ## Using pynt

-It is highly recommended that you familiarize yourself with [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) first as pynt at its core is a tool to make working with EIN easier.
+It is highly recommended that you familiarize yourself with [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) first as pynt, at its core, is a tool to make working with EIN easier.

 Once you have opened a python file and pynt mode is active, cursor over to the region of code you would like to dump into a notebook and hit `C-c C-s`.
+If you need to "re-dump" the code into the notebook then hit `C-c C-e`.

 If you want to attach a jupyter notebook to a running process, then run a command which hits the jupyter notebook code.
 Restart the jupyter notebook kernel with `C-c C-r` (`ein:notebook-restart-kernel-command`).
 When you see the message `ein: [info] Starting channels WS: ...` your notebook is attached!

 ## How pynt works

 pynt uses a [custom kernel manager](https://github.com/ebanner/extipy) for attaching to jupyter notebook kernels started via third-party processes.
 When pynt generates a jupyter notebook from a code region that code region is replaced with a IPython kernel breakpoint so that subsequent commands that hit it will start a jupyter kernel for the notebook to attach to.
+See [here](https://github.com/ebanner/pynt/wiki/Using-the-standalone-kernel-manager) for more information.

 pynt also makes heavy use of the [`ast`](https://docs.python.org/3/library/ast.html) module to parse your code into chunks which are then dumped into notebook cells.